Yorkshire Lawn & Garden Est. East Yorkshire

 Local notes

-Out toward Walkington the gardens get noticeably bigger, with paddock edges and orchard strips common.
-If yours has been left for a few seasons, the first job is usually a clearance reset before regular maintenance can start.
-The bigger Walkington plots also tend to have established hedgerows rather than just garden hedges — a different job from clipping a suburban privet.
-If a boundary needs replacing or extending, our Yorkshire hedge planting guide covers species that establish reliably on chalk-loam Wolds ground.
+Out toward Walkington and Tickton the plots get noticeably bigger, with paddock edges and established orchard sections common on the older properties.
+If yours has been left for a few seasons, the first visit is usually a clearance reset before regular maintenance makes sense.
+The bigger Walkington gardens often have established hedgerows rather than just garden hedges -- hawthorn and blackthorn boundaries that have been there for decades and need structural attention rather than a routine trim.

 Most common work

-Through summer the work splits: the Minster-area terraces mostly want regular mowing and seasonal autumn garden care guide for Yorkshire, while the larger properties through Molescroft and Walkington want weekly or fortnightly garden tidying near me in Yorkshire during growing season plus one-off structural jobs on established hedging and trees.
-The bigger Walkington gardens often need a full half-day for boundary hawthorn and beech that has been growing for decades — these hedges need proper structural cutting, not just a tidying pass.
+Through summer the work splits: the Minster-area terraces mostly want regular mowing and a seasonal autumn visit, while the larger Molescroft and Walkington properties want fortnightly visits plus structural jobs on established hedging and trees.
+The bigger Walkington boundary hawthorn and beech that has been growing for decades can need a full half-day to do properly.
+For guidance on what gardeners charge in HU17, the hourly rate guide covers what structural hedge work typically costs versus routine maintenance visits.

 From the weekly mow to the spring overhaul.
 Vetted local gardeners covering Beverley and the surrounding villages.